Chocolate is worth studying, and it can be a great classroom theme all year round.

 - The Exploratorium’s Chocolate site includes science and social studies connections.

 - Work with candy bar nutrition labels.
-Of course you could go buy lots of candy bars and eat them in order to gather wrappers, or use the suggestion above to collect them from kind correspondents, but you can also go to Brad Kent’s site and find 600 examples.
+Of course you could go buy lots of candy bars and eat them in order to gather wrappers, or use the suggestion above to collect them from kind correspondents, but you can also use an online example.

 - Chemistry and botany tables on chocolate will give good practice in reading tables, and a rare resource for classification of a plant rather than an animal.